DfX-NYUAD/Corblivar/README.md

 - perl
 - cairosvg-py3
-- a modified copy of the BU's HotSpot 3D-IC thermal analyzer; the code should be provided along with Corblivar.
+- a modified copy of the BU's HotSpot 3D-IC thermal analyzer; the code should be provided along with Corblivar or can be retrieved from https://github.com/jknechtel/HotSpot.
 Note that this code has to be compiled separately.

 Usage
 =====